-The key projects with which the business was engaged during the year related to submarine and surface ship support, both in the UK and the Rest of the World.
-Design and manufacturing activities for the Dreadnought submarine contract, continued in service support to the Queen Elizabeth aircraft carriers and Type 45 Destroyers, equipment management contracts and service provision made up the majority of the UK based contract revenue.
-Meanwhile international work has continued with the manufacture associated with the weapons handling and launch system for the Republic of Korea Navy, continued support to the Canadian submarine programme and the S80 class submarine for the Spanish Navy, were the key drivers of the non UK revenue.
+The key projects with which the business was engaged during the year related to submarine and surface ship support, both in the UK and globally.
+Design and manufacturing activities for the Dreadnought submarine contract, and continued in-service support contracts make up the majority of the UK based contract revenue.
+Meanwhile international work has continued with the manufacture associated with the weapons handling and launch system for the Republic of Korea Navy, continued support to the Canadian submarine programme and the S80 class submarine for the Spanish Navy, were the key drivers of the non-UK revenue.

-The contract for the Maritime Systems Support Partner was awarded to Babcock in May 2017 and 2021/22 saw its fifth full year of activity.
+The contract for the Maritime Systems Support Partner was awarded to Babcock in May 2017 and 2022/23 saw its sixth full year of activity.
 The support of the Queen Elizabeth aircraft carriers continued with both carriers now in service including operational exercises, whilst technical support, assistance and spares management across the Type 45 class also continued over the year.

-The Equipment Management business has seen a reduction in the revenue traded in 2021/22, This has been driven by lower customer budgets on some of the key contracts such as MEC and Valves alongside a number of contracts ending impacting the overall revenue.
+The Equipment Management business has seen a reduction in the revenue traded in 2022/23, this has been driven by lower customer budgets on some of the key contracts such as Maritime Equipment Consumables (MEC) and Valves alongside a number of contracts ending impacting the overall revenue.

-The Morpheus Logistics Support contract (LSC) won in February 2021, saw its first full year of activity providing tactical radio logistics services for the Armed Forces this is worth potentially up to £90m over 5 years.
+The Morpheus Logistics Support contract (LSC) was awarded to Babcock in February 2021 and 2022/23 saw its second full year of activity.
+The contract provides tactical radio logistics services for the Armed Forces and is worth potentially £90m of revenue over 5 years.
+Revenue traded on this contract increased in 2022/23 due to consistent delivery of Spares and Repairs throughout the year as the contract hits full operational capability.

-During the year the Company competed and successfully won an order for Defence Strategic Radio Services (DSRS) - providing the UK's strategic radio service to critical military operations, worth over £100m over 10 years.
+The Defence Strategic Radio Services (DSRS) contract provides the UK's strategic radio service to critical military operations, worth more than £100m of revenue over 10 years.
+In service support of the management of the system is delivering against contract obligations, with the contract entering a phase of design and development to enhance system requirements.